Johnson & Johnson (NYSE:JNJ) Updates FY21 Earnings Guidance

-Johnson & Johnson (NYSE:JNJ) updated its FY21 earnings guidance on Tuesday.
-The company provided EPS guidance of $9.42-$9.57 for the period, compared to the Thomson Reuters consensus EPS estimate of $9.52.
+Johnson & Johnson (NYSE:JNJ) issued an update on its FY21 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $9.42-$9.57 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $9.52.
 The company issued revenue guidance of $90.6-$91.6 billion, compared to the consensus revenue estimate of $92.03 billion.Johnson & Johnson also updated its FY 2021

 Pre-Market guidance to 9.42-9.57 EPS.

-Johnson & Johnson (NYSE:JNJ) last released its quarterly earnings data on Tuesday, April 20th.
-The company reported $2.59 EPS for the quarter, topping analysts’ consensus estimates of $2.34 by $0.25.
+Johnson & Johnson (NYSE:JNJ) last released its quarterly earnings results on Tuesday, April 20th.
+The company reported $2.59 EPS for the quarter, beating the consensus estimate of $2.34 by $0.25.
 Johnson & Johnson had a net margin of 21.01% and a return on equity of 34.64%.
 The firm had revenue of $22.30 billion during the quarter, compared to the consensus estimate of $22 billion.
-During the same quarter in the previous year, the company posted $2.30 earnings per share.
-The firm’s revenue was up 7.8% on a year-over-year basis.
-Equities research analysts anticipate that Johnson & Johnson will post 7.99 earnings per share for the current year.
+During the same quarter in the prior year, the firm earned $2.30 EPS.
+Johnson & Johnson’s revenue for the quarter was up 7.8% on a year-over-year basis.
+On average, analysts forecast that Johnson & Johnson will post 7.99 earnings per share for the current fiscal year.

-Several equities analysts have recently issued reports on the stock.
-Credit Suisse Group boosted their price target on shares of Johnson & Johnson from $168.00 to $193.00 and gave the company an outperform rating in a report on Wednesday, January 27th.
-SVB Leerink upped their price objective on shares of Johnson & Johnson from $180.00 to $200.00 and gave the stock an outperform rating in a report on Wednesday, January 27th.
-Cowen upped their price objective on shares of Johnson & Johnson from $170.00 to $195.00 and gave the stock an outperform rating in a report on Wednesday, January 27th.
-Cantor Fitzgerald upped their price objective on shares of Johnson & Johnson from $180.00 to $200.00 and gave the stock an overweight rating in a report on Tuesday, January 26th.
-Finally, Wells Fargo & Company upped their price objective on shares of Johnson & Johnson from $175.00 to $190.00 and gave the stock an overweight rating in a report on Wednesday, January 27th.
-One analyst has rated the stock with a sell rating, three have issued a hold rating and eleven have issued a buy rating to the stock.
-The company has an average rating of Buy and a consensus price target of $180.29.
+A number of brokerages have commented on JNJ.
+JPMorgan Chase & Co. upped their price objective on shares of Johnson & Johnson from $157.00 to $175.00 and gave the stock a neutral rating in a research report on Wednesday, January 27th.
+SVB Leerink increased their price target on shares of Johnson & Johnson from $180.00 to $200.00 and gave the company an outperform rating in a report on Wednesday, January 27th.
+Raymond James increased their price target on shares of Johnson & Johnson from $158.00 to $183.00 and gave the company an outperform rating in a report on Wednesday, January 27th.
+Cantor Fitzgerald increased their price target on shares of Johnson & Johnson from $180.00 to $200.00 and gave the company an overweight rating in a report on Tuesday, January 26th.
+Finally, Cowen increased their price target on shares of Johnson & Johnson from $170.00 to $195.00 and gave the company an outperform rating in a report on Wednesday, January 27th.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating and eleven have issued a buy rating to the company.
+The company has a consensus rating of Buy and a consensus target price of $180.29.

-An institutional investor recently bought a new position in Johnson & Johnson stock.
-OLD Mission Capital LLC acquired a new position in shares of Johnson & Johnson (NYSE:JNJ) during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund acquired 2,432 shares of the company’s stock, valued at approximately $362,000.
-67.25% of the stock is owned by institutional investors and hedge funds.
+A hedge fund recently bought a new stake in Johnson & Johnson stock.
+OLD Mission Capital LLC purchased a new stake in Johnson & Johnson (NYSE:JNJ) during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm purchased 2,432 shares of the company’s stock, valued at approximately $362,000.
+67.25% of the stock is owned by hedge funds and other institutional investors.

 Johnson & Johnson researches and develops, manufactures, and sells a range of products in the health care field worldwide.
 It operates through three segments: Consumer Health, Pharmaceutical, and Medical Devices.
 The Consumer Health segment offers baby care products under the JOHNSON'S and AVEENO Baby brands; oral care products under the LISTERINE brand; skin health/beauty products under the AVEENO, CLEAN & CLEAR, DR.